ioccc-src/winner/2001/bellard/README.md

 ```

 [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) partially fixed this
-but he notes that this will not work without some serious debugging.
-As he has
+but he notes that this will not work without some possibly serious debugging.
+As
-no 32-bit system to test this under it's also unlikely he will be able to
-resolve the remaining problems.
-He also has no knowledge of the ELF binary
-format so that will also make it harder to work.
-As it is it segfaults.
-He fixed
-an earlier segfault so that at least the file can be opened and he also changed
+it is it segfaults.
+He fixed an earlier segfault so that at least the file can
-some of the macro uses to what they expanded to but mostly he kept it the same.
+be opened and he also changed some of the macro uses to what they expanded to
-He also fixed `bellard.otccex.c` so it does not segfault and seemingly works
+but mostly he kept it the same.
+He also fixed
+[bellard.otccex.c](bellard.otccex.c) so it does not
-okay (it did not work at all).
-The author stated that they used [gcc
+segfault and seemingly works okay (it did not work at all).
+The author stated
+that they used [gcc
 2.95.2](https://ftp.gnu.org/gnu/gcc/gcc-2.95.2/gcc-everything-2.95.2.tar.gz) but
 we don't know if that's relevant or not.
 Thank you Cody for your assistance!
 Can
 you fix the entry?
 We welcome your help!
 If you can please look at